snofang/trial-junit5/README.md

 # trial-junit5
-This is an effort to try and understand Junit5 features
+This is a trial to understand Junit5 and Mockito features